Quickits/Sewing/README.md

 # Sewing

-🖌 Sewing is a SVG to VectorDrawable Converter
+🖌 Sewing is a SVG to VectorDrawable batch processor